-T.Skimming Skimming travel document / Capturing Card-Terminal Communication data stored on or transferred between the TOE and the inspecting authority
+T.Skimming Skimming travel document / Capturing Card-Terminal Communication data stored on or transferred between the TOE and the inspecting authority connected via the contactless/contact interface of the TOE.

 Adverse action: An attacker imitates an inspection system in order to get access to the user of the shared password (PACE password) in advance.